MilanFIN/loss-of-pressure/README.md

 ## Compiling

-Get gbdk-2020 % set GBDK_HOME variable in makefile to point to the compiler location.
+Get gbdk-2020, then set GBDK_HOME variable in Makefile to point to the compiler location.

+To build just run `make` at project root.
+The game binary is generated under build/gb/<name>.gb

-Use bgb emulator to see vram contents at runtime etc.
+For running the game check out bgb emulator to see vram contents at runtime in addition to other debug features.

 ## Binaries